bullmoose20/MK-Docs/docs/komet/yaml.md

 # YAML Files Explained

-All of Komet's Config, Metadata, Overlay, and Playlist Files are written in the YAML data structure.
+All of Kometa's Config, Metadata, Overlay, and Playlist Files are written in the YAML data structure.

 This tutorial will help you understand the specific parts of the files.